ImperialCollegeLondon/unit_testing_Cpp/_episodes/l3_03_test_fixture.md

 ## 6. Setup and Teardown function in test fixture

 A `Setup()` function in a test fixture is responsible for providing and executing the necessary setup instructions for our tests.
-While a `Teardown()` function is responsible for cleaning up operations such as deleting the memory allocated, closing the database connection etc.
+Similarly, a `Teardown()` function is responsible for cleaning up operations such as deleting the memory allocated, closing the database connection etc.

 To create a `Setup()` function, we just define this function in our fixture class which will [override](https://en.cppreference.com/w/cpp/language/override) the [virtual function](https://en.cppreference.com/w/cpp/language/virtual) in `testing::Test` class in GoogleTest.